decentralized-identity/did-registration/spec/spec.md

 This data structure is used in ...

-A verification method public data is a JSON object based on the verification method data model as defined by [[spec:DID-CORE]], with the following differences:
+A **Verification Method Public Data** structure is a JSON object based on the verification method data model as defined by [[spec:DID-CORE]], with the following differences:

 * The `id` property is OPTIONAL.